WHO IS AN ASYLUM SEEKER?

 When people arrive in the UK and claim asylum, they will have to wait for the Home Office to determine whether or not they will be considered eligible for protection.

 During their wait for a decision, asylum seekers can be supported by the National Asylum Support Services (NASS).
 They can be dispersed to any area of the UK and have no choice.
-The Welsh Refugee Council describes on their website how much of this accommodation is of a very poor standard.
-Support at this point is £37.75 per week.
-That's just over £5 a day for food, clothing toiletries, travel, household and other essentials.
+Support at this point is £39.63 per week.
+That's just over £5.50 a day for food, clothing toiletries, travel, household and other essentials.

 If a positive decision is made, a person will be granted Refugee Status and be able to begin their life in the UK.
 Although this is a positive event, there will be many obstacles at the beginning of this.
 They will start their life in the UK often without the normal support of family and friends, and finding work or claiming benefit will almost certainly take longer than the 28 days notice they are given to leave their NASS accommodation.